-Dr. Hee Yeon Im is a Assistant Professor (contract) in the Department of Psychology.
+Dr. Hee Yeon Im is an Assistant Professor (contract) in the Department of Psychology and an investigator at the BC Children’s Hospital Research Institute.

 Dr. Im’s research aims to understand both temporal (“when?”) and spatial (“where?”) characteristics of brain functions that allow us to interact with the world.
 Her research focuses on three big questions, including: